Gender and LGBTQ Community

 Staff, faculty and students work together to provide support, programming, professional development, and advocacy for LGBTQ and allied members of the Bentley community.
 Their goal is to educate the community and create a more inclusive and welcoming climate.
 Email Katie Lampley for more information.

 At Bentley, P.R.I.D.E. stands for People Respecting Individuality and Diversity through Education (PRIDE).
 It’s a student-led organization that provides support and social activities for Bentley’s LGBTQ community.
 All are welcome.
 Come as a friend, a member of the community or an ally.
-Email P.R.I.D.E. or the staff advisor, Ron Ardizzone, for upcoming schedules or information.
+Email P.R.I.D.E. for upcoming schedules or information.

 SAGE promotes the personal development and empowerment of women through open dialogue.
 Through this group, students advocate for gender equality and encourage understanding and acceptance across all genders.
 Members are available for support, to answer questions, or just to talk.
 Housed in the Office of Gender and Sexuality Student Programs, SAGE also has an extensive library on women’s and gender issues.
 For more information, email SAGE or follow the group’s

 Plan or Attend an Event